-11 (2) For one who is not rid of lust, not rid of desire, not rid of love, not rid of thirst, not rid of fever, not rid of craving for feeling, when there is change of that feeling, when it becomes something else, sorrow, lamentation, physical pain, mental pain and despair would arise in him.

-For one not rid of lust, not rid of desire, not rid of love, not rid of thirst, not rid of fever, not rid of craving for feeling, when there is change of that perception, when it becomes something else, would sorrow, lamentation, physical pain, mental pain and despair arise in him?
+For one not rid of lust, not rid of desire, not rid of love, not rid of thirst, not rid of fever, not rid of craving for form, when there is change of that form, when it becomes something else, sorrow, lamentation, physical pain, mental pain and despair would arise in him.
+11 (2) For one who is not rid of lust, not rid of desire, not rid of love, not rid of thirst, not rid of fever, not rid of craving for feeling, when there is change of that feeling, when it becomes something else, would sorrow, lamentation, physical pain, mental pain and despair arise in him?"
+"Yes, bhante."
+"Good, good, Tissa!
+So it is, Tissa: